 John is a naturalist, woodsman and certified wildlife tracker, he is both Founder and Head Instructor at Woodcraft School.
 With an impressive pedigree in his chosen subject field including being appointed as chief instructor for Ray Mears, receiving his antler handled instructor knife unusually after his first season as an instructor 1997 - 98.

 Prior to the start of his his professional bushcraft career way back in 1997 John worked and taught in arboriculture, conservation management, traditional woodland crafts and management practices.
 He holds formal teaching qualifications and has been teaching since 1994 making this a full time career since then.
 John has been featured on television, national and local newspapers and has been brought in as an expert on many radio programmes.
 He is a gifted naturalist and is currently working through the international Cybertracker wildlife tracking accreditation and is a track and sign specialist having scored 100% on a specialist evaluation (this is the highest assessed level possible within the system) and has begun training as an evaluator, in additon he has achieved level three in trailing, or following the animal scoring 99%.
 John Is currently the highest qualifed wildlife tracker in Northern Europe.
-To expand his knowlege John has also taken these evaluations on the continent, his current top track and sign scores are 95% Germany, 96% Holland and 97% in the UK.
+To expand his knowlege John has also taken these evaluations Germany, Holland and Spain.
 He also holds a University certificate in Species Identification and Biological Recording specialising in mammals, reptiles, bats, fungi and woodland plants.
 John has been endorsed as an instructor in natural navigation techniques through Tristan Gooley and his school of natural navigation.
 He is also approved to run Managing and Valuing Veteran Trees through the Ancient Tree Forum.
 John has a keen interested in ethnobotany and has expert knowlege in a number of tradtional uses for plants, trees and fungi ranging from bark work to wild food.
 As a bow maker and traditional archer since 1993 John also leads our bowmaking courses and runs the longbow making workshops on behalf of the Weald and Downland museum.